simonov-p/udemy-flask22-10/notes.md

 82. Changes in this section

-Раздел 7: Many-to-many relationsships with SQLALchemys
+Chapter 7: Many-to-many relationsships with SQLALchemys

 81. Conclusion of this section (Store data in a SQL database with SQLAlchemy)